-Pete has stopped eating meat, and I have drastically cut back and so this morning I have had an experience I haven’t had for a while – washing the accumulated greasy grunge off the grill, this time the result of a couple of lamb chops.
+Since I have drastically cut back on eating meat this morning I have had an experience I haven’t had for a while – washing the accumulated greasy grunge off the grill, this time the result of a couple of lamb chops.
 Hence I have been thinking about fat.

 These days we’re obsessed with fat – eating it, avoiding it, and working it off after Christmas (Pete is out pounding the pavement as I type, although he began last year and it’s not a resolution for the new year in his case).
 But for most of human history we would have been hard pressed to get too much fat in our diets.
 And in World War II it would have been unthinkable for me to have wasted the fat that came off my lamb – it would have been cleaned up, solidified in the pantry and used for cooking to supplement the meagre fat ration.
 Going back further into history every scrap would have been eaten or used for lamps, or possibly even rather fragrant skin care!

 Now we’re exhorted not to pour waste fat down the drain (where it clogs the sewers and encourages rats).
 We can take waste oil to the recycling centre to be turned into biodiesel, or use it to make high calorie snacks for the garden birds.
 You can also compost small amounts (it’s made of hydrocarbons, after all) if you mix it with something dry like paper.